International TravelRail Travel

 As you get closer to the departure date the cheaper fares will tend to sell out and you may only find higher fares available.

 Children 0-4 always travel free.
-In addition children ages 4-14 can travel free with any standard adult passenger – though you must include the child on your ticket when booking.
+In addition children ages 4-14 can travel free with any standard adult passenger on a (Super) Sparpreis fare – though you must include the child on your ticket when booking.

 Book Your Amsterdam-Frankfurt Tickets

-Book at the NS International site – this is the Dutch Railways international arm, it has a clear interface, payment in euros and no booking fees.
+Or book at the NS International site – this is the official Dutch Railways international arm which offers payment in euros only.

-Choose direct trains services when booking.
-You might see slightly cheaper fares that include regional trains and multiple changes – this will increase journey times and is not worth the hassle, especially if you have luggage.
+TIP: Always select direct trains services when booking.
+You might see slightly cheaper fares that include regional trains and multiple changes – this is really not worth the hassle, especially if you have luggage.

 Modern ICE3neo class 408 variants manufactured by Siemens operate on the Amsterdam-Frankfurt route.
-They first entered German domestic service in 2022 and were deployed for Amsterdam-Frankfurt in summer 2024.
+They first entered German domestic service in 2022 and were deployed for Amsterdam-Frankfurt in summer 2024 and then Amsterdam-Berlin in November 2025.

 ice train amsterdam central